Abdominal radiation - discharge

-Ask your doctor before taking any drugs or other remedies for an upset stomach.
+Ask your provider before taking any drugs or other remedies for an upset stomach.

-Do not eat for 4 hours before your treatment.
-If, just before your treatment, your stomach feels upset:
+DO NOT eat for 4 hours before your treatment.
+If your stomach feels upset just before your treatment:

 - Try a bland snack, such as toast or crackers and apple juice.

 - Try to relax.
-Read a book, listen to music, or do a crossword puzzle.
+Read, listen to music, or do a crossword puzzle.

 If your stomach is upset right after radiation treatment:

-- Wait 1 to 2 hours after your treatment before eating again.
+- Wait 1 to 2 hours after your treatment before eating.

 - Your doctor may prescribe medicines to help.